treanus/KUL_NIS/README.md

 v0.2a - dd 12/12/2018 - pre beta version

-These tools are intended for MRI processing at Stefan's lab
+These tools are only intended for MRI processing at Stefan's lab

 They will procces an entire study (multiple subjects) with structural, functional and diffusion data: